dotnet/csharpstandard/standard/classes.md

 The reference type constraint specifies that a type argument used for the type parameter shall be a reference type.
 All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.

 The class type, reference type constraint, and secondary constraints can include the nullable type attribute.
+The presence or absence of this attribute on the type parameter indicates the nullability expectations for the type argument:

+- If the constraint does not include the nullable type attribute, the type argument is expected to be a non-nullable reference type.
+A compiler may issue a warning if the type argument is a nullable reference type.
+- If the constraint includes the nullable type attribute, the constraint is satisfied by both a non-nullable reference type and a nullable reference type.

 The nullability of the type argument need not match the nullability of the type parameter.
 The compiler may issue a warning if the nullability of the type parameter doesn't match the nullability of the type argument.

+> *Note*: To specify that a type argument is a nullable reference type, don't add the nullable type attribute as a constraint (use `T : class` or `T : BaseClass`), but use `T?` throughout the generic declaration to indicate the corresponding nullable reference type for the type argument. *end note*

+For a type parameter `T` when the type argument is a nullable reference type `C?`, instances of `T?` are interpreted as `C?`, not `C??`.

+> *Example*: The following examples show how the nullability of a type argument impacts the nullability of a declaration of its type parameter:
+>
+> <!-- Example: {template:"standalone-lib-without-using", name:"RepeatedNullable"} -->
+> ```csharp
+> public class C
+> {
+> }
+>
+> public static class  Extensions
+> {
+>     public static void M<T>(this T? arg)
+>     {
+>
+>     }
+> }
+>
+> public class Test
+> {
+>     public void M()
+>     {
+>         C? mightBeNull = new C();
+>         C notNull = new C();
+>
+>         int number = 5;
+>         int? missing = null;
+>
+>         mightBeNull.M(); // arg is C?
+>         notNull.M(); //  arg is C?
+>         number.M(); // arg is int?
+>         missing.M(); // arg is int?
+>     }
+> }
+> ```
+>
+> When the type argument is a non-nullable type, the `?` type annotation indicates that the parameter is the corresponding nullable type.
+When the type argument is already a nullable reference type, the parameter is that same nullable type.
+>
+> *end example*

 The ***not null*** constraint specifies that a type argument used for the type parameter should be a non-nullable value type or a non-nullable reference type.
 A type argument that isn't a non-nullable value type or a non-nullable reference type is allowed, but the compiler may produce a diagnostic warning.